bluntwizard/steam_deck_dub_edition/README.md

 And visit `http://localhost:3000/examples/` in your browser.

-## Progressive Web App Features
+## Cross-Platform Features

-SDDE can be installed as a Progressive Web App on desktop and mobile devices, offering:
+Grimoire applications can be deployed in multiple formats:

+- **Progressive Web App**: Install on any device with a modern browser
+- **Linux AppImage**: Run on any Linux distribution without installation
+- **Debian Package (.deb)**: Native installation for Debian-based systems
+- **Desktop Application**: Native-like experience on Windows, macOS, and Linux

+### PWA Features

 - **Offline Access**: Continue using the app without an internet connection
 - **Desktop Installation**: Install on your computer for quick access